hackclub/hackclub/workshops/pcb_level_2/README.md

 you can go to File > Import > Graphics to import a custom SVG.
 You can pick whatever shape you like here.

 > *Note*: In future workshops with this board, we will be adding more features such as an LED strip and accelerometer to make a level.
 Make sure your design will support the physical realities of being a level, such as having two points to balance on, which do not have any ports.
-Also, consider how your LEDs will physicall and aesthetically fit.
+Also, consider how your LEDs will physically and aesthetically fit.
 Make a rough paper sketch if that helps.
 > Of course, none of this applies to you if you are not building a level.

 ![](12.png)